-These Credit Ratings and Outlook are issued by Scope Ratings GmbH, Lennéstraße 5, D-10785 Berlin, Tel +49 30 27891-0.
-The Credit Ratings and Outlook are UK-endorsed.
+The Credit Rating and Outlook is issued by Scope Ratings GmbH, Lennéstraße 5, D-10785 Berlin, Tel +49 30 27891-0.
+The Credit Rating and Outlook is UK-endorsed.

-Lead analyst: Reber Acar, Associate Director
+Lead analyst: Mathias Pleißner, Senior Director

-Person responsible for approval of the rating: Benoit Vasseur, Executive Director
+Person responsible for approval of the Credit Rating: Antonio Casado, Managing Director

 The Credit Rating/Outlook was first released by Scope Ratings on 15 November 2017.
-The Credit Ratings/Outlook were last updated on 30 November 2021.
+The Credit Ratings/Outlook were last updated on 28 November 2022.